 Let’s start with a discussion of wheat since you most probably eat lots of it.
 Many people (at least in America) eat wheat at just about every meal and snack.
 This isn’t hard to do if you have cereal for breakfast, a sandwich for lunch, pasta or pizza and/or additional bread at dinner, and crackers, cookies, or other wheat-based treats in between…wheat is everywhere!
 Even if you make a concerted effort to eat a healthy, diversified diet, you probably still eat some wheat.

 We’ve been led to believe that as long as we’re avoiding it in its refined form most of the time, there’s nothing wrong with eating lots of wheat, but I beg to differ.
-I think there’s plenty wrong with wheat, and that most people are eating far too much of it.
+I think there are some issues with wheat, and that most people are eating far too much of it.

 I cut back on the wheat in my diet a long time ago: I stopped eating it altogether for a year when I was healing from food sensitivities in my early twenties.
-That was twenty years ago and while I do eat some wheat now, I do so on a pretty limited basis.
+That was twenty years ago.

-I don’t have any symptoms of food sensitivity and I am in very good health these days so why do I continue to be wary of wheat?
-Mostly because I find it to be very addictive, but also because of all of the reasons described in this piece by Dr. Mark Hyman (I haven’t read the book Wheat Belly, but I believe the premise is similar…if you’ve read it, please let me know what you think).
-Ultimately, though, I just feel that I can get higher quality carbohydrates and far more vitamins and minerals from other foods like fruits and starchy vegetables.
+I don’t have any symptoms of food sensitivity and I am in very good health these days but I continue to be wary of wheat because of the reasons described in this piece by Dr. Mark Hyman (I haven’t read the book Wheat Belly, but I believe the premise is similar…if you’ve read it, please let me know what you think).
+Mostly I just feel that I can get higher quality carbohydrates and far more vitamins and minerals from other foods like fruits and starchy vegetables.